alessiomora/SSTC/README.md

 ## Running the simulation
 Activate your virtual environment and run the following command from the sstc directory.
-It will use the default congifuration (1000 total round, 50 clients, 5 local epochs, 0.1 client lr (SGD), 1.0 as server lr (SGD), 16 as batch size, 128 as test batch size, evaluation on each round).
+It will use the default configuration (1000 total round, 50 clients, 5 local epochs, 0.1 client lr (SGD), 1.0 as server lr (SGD), 16 as batch size, 128 as test batch size, evaluation on each round).

 `python emnist_fedavg_main.py`